-1. During the process of investigation and adjudication: All parties are bound by confidentiality completely during the process of investigation and adjudication.
+As a potential witness, you are bound by confidentiality obligations during the college’s process of investigation and adjudication.
 This requirement is crucial to protect the integrity of the process.
-This means that all parties involved in the process (complainant, respondent, witnesses and advisors) are forbidden to discuss the case or to share written materials related to the case with anyone.
+Except as set forth below, all parties involved in the process (complainant, respondent, witnesses and advisors) are forbidden to discuss the case or to share written materials related to the case with anyone.
 The only exceptions to this confidentiality requirement are as follows:

 a) Students may discuss their experiences, including experiences regarding the case, with the staff support people at Sexual Assault Survivor Services, Health Services (including medical and psychological practitioners) or the Chaplain’s office – these individuals are confidential resources.

-b) Participants may discuss their experiences regarding the case with confidential health, mental health, and chaplaincy professionals off campus.
+b) Students may discuss their experiences regarding the case with confidential health, mental health, and chaplaincy professionals off campus.

 c) Students may discuss the case with their parents.